ako/SlackConnector/readme.md

 ## Development

-The sourcecode for this the Mendix SlackConnector can be found on Github: [Mendix SlackConnector][8]
+The sourcecode for this the Mendix Slack Connector can be found on Github: [Mendix SlackConnector][8]

 All java jar dependencies are managed using an ivy file.
 You can download all dependencies by running runivy.cmd.
 This will save all jars in the userlib folder.
 There are two different